battle-tactics-strategies

 Makibishi were small, multi-spiked iron devices designed to be scattered on the ground.
 When stepped on, the spikes injured the foot and, more importantly, made the victim cry out in pain.

-Strategic placement: More than a reactive tool, makibishi allowed the ninja to control the battlefield.
+Strategic placement: More than a reactive tool, makibishi allowed the shinobi to control the battlefield.
 By deploying them at chokepoints before a mission, the ninja could shape the path of guards or block pursuit routes.
 This proactive use of the environment is a hallmark of stealth doctrine.
+The standard ninja carried these in a bamboo tube attached to their belt, enabling a rapid, one-handed deployment.

 Ninjatō (The Stealth Sword)